 The MICA Potomac Chapter has committed itself to the greater National Capital Region (NCR) military community by supporting Veterans activities, multiple Wounded Warriors Programs and active duty family support organizations with annual charitable donations.
 We do this through a series of chapter-sponsored events where we bring together the Army’s Command, Control, Communications and Intelligence, Surveillance, and Reconnaissance (C4ISR) leadership, senior government executives, and our industry partners for matters of mutual interest.
 In 2019 we hosted our highly successful 20th Anniversary “LTG Tom Weinstein Charity Golf Classic” and we finished our second event, the 41st Army Intelligence Ball 2019.
 We could not support MICA charities or generate academic scholarships without your commitment and generosity.
-(We are planning for our 2020 Charity Golf Classic (Now moved to 23 October from July.
-The 21st year that MICA Potomac has done this event!)) and we hope to sponsor another AI BALL (the 42nd AI BALL in 2021)).
-The AI Ball planned for 2020 has been cancelled but we anticipate we can all do the 42d AI Ball in 2021 (Date TBD).
+(We again held our 21st Charity Golf Classic, post-COVID-19 crisis, 1 OCTOBER 2021.
+(Another successful and fun tournament!))
+See the pictures we posted!
+We plan to sponsor another AI BALL (the 42nd AI BALL) on Sep 17th 2022.
+The AI Balls planned for 2020 and then 2021 were cancelled but we now have a date for the 42d AI Ball in 2022 (SATURDAY SEPTEMBER 17!TH!!).
 With your help we can do all this!

-THE BELOW INFORMATION WILL GIVE YOU AN IDEA OF WHERE WE NEED DONATION SUPPORT FOR THE NEXT AI BALL IN 2021 (DATE TBD).
-WE SINCERELY (AND SADLY) REGRET THAT THE AI BALL FOR 2020 HAD TO BE CANCELLED.
-AFTER A HIATUS OF A FEW YEARS, WE WERE JUST RESTARTING THE TRADITION LAST YEAR (2019).
-BUT THE HEALTH AND WELFARE AND SAFETY OF OUR SOLDIERS, FAMILIES, FRIENDS AND GENEROUS DONORS IS TANTAMOUNT AND WE CAN TAKE NO RISKS WITH COVID-19 HEALTH CHALLENGES.
-WE HOPE YOU ALL UNDERSTAND AND THAT YOU WILL SUPPORT THE NEXT (42D) AI BALL WHEN IT CAN BE HELD NEXT YEAR (2021).
+THE BELOW INFORMATION WILL GIVE YOU AN IDEA OF WHERE WE NEED DONATION SUPPORT FOR THE NEXT AI BALL (SEP 17TH 2022).
+WE SINCERELY (AND SADLY) REGRET THAT THE AI BALLS FOR 2020 AND 2021 HAD TO BE CANCELLED.
+AFTER A HIATUS OF A FEW YEARS, WE WERE JUST RESTARTING THE TRADITION IN 2019.
+BUT THE HEALTH AND WELFARE AND SAFETY OF OUR SOLDIERS, FAMILIES, FRIENDS AND GENEROUS DONORS IS TANTAMOUNT AND WE COULD TAKE NO RISKS WITH COVID-19 HEALTH CHALLENGES.
+WE HOPE YOU ALL UNDERSTAND AND THAT YOU WILL SUPPORT THE NEXT (42D) AI BALL ON SATURDAY 17 SEPTEMBER 2022.
 PLEASE PLAN YOUR BUDGETS ACCORDINGLY SO WE CAN COUNT ON YOUR SUPPORT TO THESE CHARITY EFFORTS.
 COME BACK TO THIS WEB SITE FOR UPDATES!

-(PLEASE PLAN ON AND CONSIDER SUPPORT TO THE 42D AI BALL IN EARLY 2021 (HOPEFULLY!)).
-DATE TBD.
-Below are the categories used for 2019, and we are noting them here for information only for your planning and budgeting purposes; all these categories and prices are subject to change for 2021 . . . but please start to budget for attending and contributing to the 42d AI Ball 2021 using these basic categories and numbers.
+(PLEASE PLAN ON AND CONSIDER SUPPORT TO THE 42D AI BALL ON SATURDAY 17 SEPTEMBER 2022.
+Below are the categories used for 2019, and we are noting them here for information only for your planning and budgeting purposes; all these categories and prices are subject to change for 2022 . . . but please start to budget for attending and contributing to the 42d AI Ball 2022 using these basic categories and numbers.
 To make this a very special event and reduce the cost for individual soldiers and their guests, MICA Potomac requests that donations be considered in the following areas (A thru E below).
-Since MICA POTOMAC is a 100% non-profit, volunteer, charitable 501(c)(3) organization (tax ID # 74-2477077), any additional donation above the cost of an entire table for 10 ($1350) is 100% tax deductible.
+Since MICA POTOMAC is a 100% non-profit, volunteer, charitable 501(c)(3) organization (tax ID # 74-2477077), any additional donation above the cost of an entire table for 10 is 100% tax deductible.
 Please help us reach our annual charity goals by purchasing one of the following types of corporate sponsor categories . . . and . . .
 ANYONE CAN DONATE IN THE CATEGORIES BELOW:

 A. REGISTER AS A CORPORATE TABLE SPONSOR.
 Includes: